agrawalprash/traceable-mixnets/README.md

 ### Hardware Requirements

-The benchmarks were conducted on an Intel Xeon W-1270 machine with 3.40 GHz clock speed and 64 GB RAM, on a single core.
+Our benchmarks were conducted on an Intel Xeon W-1270 machine with 3.40 GHz clock speed and 64 GB RAM, on a single core.
 Performance metrics reported here are specific to this configuration and may vary on different hardware.
 We recommend replicating these benchmarks on a similar hardware configuration for comparable timings, although the relative performance advantage of our approach over others should remain consistent across different hardware configurations.

 ### Software Requirements